BBaysinger/bb-portfolio/frontend/src/components/project-carousel-page/README.md

 - NDA-included route output is placeholders-only in static HTML; confidential fields are never rendered server-side.
 - Project route stack must not perform client auth-upgrade fetch/probe loops (`/api/users/me`, focus/visibility probes, or `no-store` refreshes) during normal route hydration.
 - Static parameter generation must fail fast when project data cannot be loaded or resolves to zero IDs.
 This applies to both production and `dev.bbaysinger.io` builds.
-- If this contract changes, update this README and `carousel-core/README.md` together.
+- If this contract changes, update this document and `carousel-core/README.md` together.

 ## Integration Architecture